 So there are four “Stages” of Endometriosis.
 It’s the doctors way of categorizing the depth of the EndoInvasion in our bodies.
 It was developed by the American Society of Reproductive Medicine.
-Diagrams of the various stages can be found here and here.
+Diagrams of the various stages can be in an article published in Fertility & Sterility back in 1997.

-I didn’t know my Stage level and had to ask my doctor yesterday.
+I didn’t know my Stage level and had to ask my doctor.
 My Endometriosis was Stage 4, the most severe it can get.
 Probably because it was brewing inside me undetected for nearly 2 decades.
 Ugly disease.
+(Update: As of June 6, 2019, I’ve now had a total of four excision surgeries; each one classified my illness as Stage 4).

 The interesting things about Stages: the Stage Level doesn’t necessarily dictate our symptom or pain levels.
 Someone with Stage 1 can have severe pain, while someone with Stage 4 may not even realize it.
 Just one more mystery o’Endo.